tbrowder/Number-More/README.md

 step to convert the first non-decimal number to decimal and then convert the decimal number to the final desired base.

-The following illustrates the process using Perl 6 routines:
+The following illustrates the process using Perl 6 routines for the example above:

     my $bin = '11001011';
     my $dec = parse-base $bin, 2;